 Motorola this week commenced the Android 4.4.3 KitKat update for a number of its smartphones.

 Moto X T-Mobile users Moto G users who bought online in the U.S. (includes Moto G 4G LTE) and at retail in Brazil Moto E users who bought online in the U.S. For Moto E users, you are still up for the next [Read More...]

 Following last night’s release of Android 4.4.3 for Nexus devices in factory image form, the first over-the-air updates have started rolling out this morning.
 First up is the Wifi-only 2013 Nexus 7 (codenamed flo), with an OTA to Android 4.4.3 build KTU84L weighing in at just under 74MB.
 We’d expect more Nexus devices (and eventually Google Play editions) to follow with OTAs in the days ahead, and as always not everyone will get the update immediately.
 [Read More...]

 It’s been a month and a half since Google released a standalone Google Camera on the Google Play Store.
 Since then there’s already been one update to the app.
 Now Google strikes again with some new features.
 Google Camera is now at version 2.2.024 (after the update).
 Google added a few features in this update:

 New panorama modes A timer, which can be [Read More...]

-Welcome back to our weekly Top 10 Android App Updates column, where we take a look at the most frequently-upgraded apps for the week.
-I’ve found that one of the best ways to discover useful apps is to find the ones that are actually being updated by the developers rather than selecting the apps with the most installs.
-As in the past, we’re going to filter out minor updates for the super-popular apps that have over 10 million installs, but I’ll make exceptions [Read More...]
+Welcome back to our weekly Top 10 Android App Updates column, where we take a look at the most frequently upgraded apps for the week.
+We’ve found that one of the best ways to discover useful apps is to find the ones that are actually being updated by the developers rather than selecting the apps with the most installs.
+As in the past, we’re going to filter out minor updates for the super-popular apps that have over 10 million installs, but we’ll make [Read More...]